202306-NEA-DZ-FEW/student-store-team-2/README.md

 ### Installation

-No installation is required since LaCité is a web-based platform.
-Simply visit [LaCité Website](#) in your preferred web browser.
+No installation is required since MadauraStore is a web-based platform.
+Simply visit [MadauraStore Website](#) in your preferred web browser.

 ### Usage